kyma-project/istio/docs/user/02-operation-guides/operations/02-20-enable-sidecar-injection.md

   <!-- tabs:end -->

-* Follow the steps to enable sidecar proxy injection for a Deployment:
+* Follow the steps to enable sidecar proxy injection for a Pod:

   <!-- tabs:start -->